 holding my RGE cookie skillet ice cream sandwich from our first collab together at F&J’s!!

 Frankie & Jo’s ($)*: The best plant-based ice cream you will ever taste!
 All their flavors are to die for, but my favorite is their jamocha chaga fudge and their vanilla date shake, sweetened only with dates.
 It’s a little spendy, but for the quality of ingredients and the fact that everything is dairy-free & vegan (even their waffle cones are GF), you just can’t beat it!!
 Also, the whole cement, palm tree, and overall aesthetic of the shop gives me all the feels.
 They have two locations– one in Cap Hill & the other in Ballard.
 I’ve had TWO amazing collabs with them so far– an ice cream / cookie sandwich using my RGE cookie skillet individuals with their date shake ice cream sandwiched between, and more recently, a deconstructed version of this ice cream sandwich turned into their February Monthly flavor!!
 Both were insanely delish & sold out.
-So many people told me it was the best ice cream they’ve ever had in their life, dairy or non-dairy.
-I’ll you keep you posted if and when we do another collab 😉
+Some say it was the best ice cream they’ve ever had in their life, dairy or non-dairy, and I agree!
+Another collab coming this Aug.
+2019, stay tuned!

 Juicebox Cafe*: this has to be one of my favorite spots in Seattle, located on Capitol Hill.
 They focus on seasonal, vegetable-focused cuisine and fresh juice & smoothies.
 Plants, matcha & golden lattes, wellness shots, bowls, salads, breakfast… the GOODS.
 I honestly don’t understand how they make their hen egg scramble SO good.
 Such simple ingredients, but tons of flavor.
 That, along with a matcha latte (no maple) with their cashew milk is my usual order.